GiovanniSalmeri/yellow-math/README.md

 The second option is to write a mathematical expression with a code block.
 Wrap the whole expression in `` ``` `` and add the identifier `math`.

-The extension will automatically care for the differences between inline and display expressions.

 ## Examples

 An expression with a shortcut: